techbrett/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 Most Teams Phone features are the same regardless of the PSTN connectivity option you choose.
 There are some differences in functionality, however, that affect how you configure certain Teams Phone features, such as call routing and emergency calling.
 For more information about PSTN connectivity options and configuration considerations, see [PSTN connectivity options](pstn-connectivity.md).

-## Migrate your existing voice solution to Teams
+## Upgrade your existing Skype for Business voice solution to Teams

 For an organization that is upgrading to Teams, the ultimate goal is to move all users to TeamsOnly mode.
 Using Teams Phone is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here: